Health

 Hand Hygiene.

 Over the pandemic we installed hand washing facilities in schools all across Babati, provided kick start soap supplies and taught teachers of the importance of hand hygiene so that they can pass it on to their students.
 Knowing how and when to wash your hands is so important when student play in the fields and eat with their hands.
-Diarrhoea is a significant health issue among children in Tanzania, considered a leading cause of child mortality, with prevalence rates varying but often reported to be around 12% among children under five years old; poor sanitation, inadequate access to clean water, and improper hygiene practices are major contributing factors to this problem.
+Diarrhoea is a significant health issue among children in Tanzania, it is considered a leading cause of child mortality, with prevalence rates varying but often reported to be around 12% among children under five years old; poor sanitation, inadequate access to clean water, and improper hygiene practices are major contributing factors to this problem.
 If we are able to instil hand washing as the behavioural norm, it can effect future generations.

 Menstrual Hygiene

 This often taboo subject is managed with great sensitivity.
 Menstruation is a natural and normal biological function of the female reproductive system, driven by hormonal changes in the body that occur cyclically each month, preparing the uterus for potential pregnancy.
 If pregnancy does not occur, the lining of the uterus sheds, resulting in menstrual bleeding - making it an integral part of the body's reproductive cycle.
-This biological, emotion and practical issues of menstruation are poorly taught in schools and misinformation abundant.
+This biological, emotional and practical issues surrounding menstruation are poorly taught in schools and misinformation abounds.
 Our project educates community influencers, teachers, school leaders, boys and girls and helps to establish hygiene clubs where girls can support each other.
 We ask the community to fund emergency pads for the schools.

 Diet.